 Burlington County Prison

 The 18th century gave birth to a number of brilliant minds.
 After the American Revolution, NJ was at the heart of the original thirteen colonies; as such, the Garden State found more than its fair share of innovation thanks to intellects and craftsmen.
-One such example is the Burlington County Prison, an architectural design that is rich with history.
-In this installment of Jersey Through History, we explore this landmark achievement.
+One such example is the Burlington County Prison, an architectural design rich with history.
+In this Jersey Through History feature, we explore this achievement.

 Red Mill Museum Village

 The Red Mill in Hunterdon County is one of NJ’s most photographed destinations.
-It has found itself on magazine covers, postcards, family photos and so much more.
+It has found itself on magazine covers, postcards, family photos, and more.
 The building itself is a four-story grist mill found along the south branch of the Raritan River in Clinton.
 Beyond this, the Red Mill Museum Village includes the surrounding quarry buildings.
-The area’s rich backstory makes it another fine addition to our series.
+The area’s rich backstory makes it a fine addition to our series.